 Wind and solar energy are the most important renewables in Germany's energy transition.
 Additionally, biomass and hydropower, as well as geothermal energy, make valuable contributions to the sustainable energy supply.
 Wind energy plays a key role in the expansion of renewable energy sources towards an economically sustainable and environmentally friendly energy supply at reasonable prices and with a high level of prosperity.
 The use of wind energy now accounts for almost 15 per cent of the German power supply.
 Alongside the increased expansion of suitable rural locations and the replacement of older, smaller turbines with modern and more powerful turbines - known as repowering - the expansion of offshore wind energy is playing a growing role.
 At the end of 2015, Germany's offshore wind power capacity in the grid reached around 3,280 megawatts (MW).
 The Federal Government is aiming to bring this figure up to 15,000 MW by 2030.

 Solar power can be used directly in many ways.
 In photovoltaic installations, solar cells transform the radiation energy directly into electricity; solar-thermal power stations generate solar power; and solar collectors transform solar radiation into useful heat.
-More than 1.5 million photovoltaic installations with a total capacity of nearly 40 gigawatts accounted for the second largest amount of electricity generation capacity in Germany, behind approx. 26,000 wind energy installations (45 GW).
+Together, more than 1.5 million PV installations totalled close to 40 GW of capacity at the end of 2015, making this the second largest group of electricity generation systems in terms of installed capacity in Germany, exceeded only by 26,000 wind energy installations, which provided capacity of 45 GW.

 Biomass in solid, liquid and gaseous form is being used for electricity and heat generation and for the production of biofuels.
 Almost 60 per cent of the total final energy from renewable sources was generated by the different types of biomass used to this end in 2015.